tonytanakorn/SSOT/README.md

 # SSOT
-Learning GitHub by using SSOT development as a case study.
+This repository is for learning GitHub by using SSOT development as a case study.